 A list of the most interesting English literature research paper topics

-English literature carries such a broad range of topics that it can be difficult to select one for your research paper.
+English literature carries such a broad range of topics that it can be difficult to select one for your term papers.
 To help you out, here is a list of the most interesting English literature research paper topics for you to choose from.

 - Discuss the use of symbolism and imagery in J.K Rowling’s books.